Organization of Yugoslav Nationalists: Background

-The Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia) was proclaimed by the Prince Regent Alexander on 1 December 1918.
-Following the proclamation, the Prince Regent appointed a government, and the Temporary National Representation was established (largely appointed) as an interim parliament.
+Following the conclusion of World War I, the Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia) was proclaimed by the Prince Regent Alexander on 1 December 1918.
+The Prince Regent appointed a government, and the Temporary National Representation was established (largely appointed) as an interim parliament.
 The Temporary National Representation was meant to enact electoral law for the future Constitutional Assembly.

 By the time of the proclamation of Yugoslavia, the state's system of government was largely undecided.
 Representatives of the Kingdom of Serbia and the Yugoslav Committee, an ad hoc group claiming it represented the South Slavs living in Austria-Hungary, had agreed in the 1917 Corfu Declaration that Yugoslavia would be a monarchy with the House of Karađorđević as its head.
 Still, the level of centralisation was left to be decided later on.
 In November 1918, representatives of the Yugoslav Committee joined by the National Council of Slovenes, Croats and Serbs negotiated with the representatives of Serbia on the matter and produced the Geneva Declaration, an agreement that Yugoslavia would be a confederation with limited central government powers.
 The Serbian government quickly rejected the agreement.
 The country's constitution was not adopted until June 1921.

 At the same time, there was the issue of the Adriatic question, the uncertainty regarding the borders of Yugoslavia.
 It arose from Italian claims stemming from the 1915 Treaty of London and the Fiume question.
 It was not addressed until the 1920 Treaty of Rapallo.
 Regardless, the treaty's terms were not fulfilled immediately.
 In that context, the Allied occupation of the eastern Adriatic, including the region of Dalmatia, remained in place until September 1921.
 The threat of Italian imperialism led the political elite in Dalmatia to support unconditional unification of Yugoslavia in 1918 and to act against perceived threats to the state.
 In particular, this was the result of a negative view of the territorial concessions under the Treaty of Rapallo and apparent Italian reluctance to withdraw troops occupying the areas belonging to Yugoslavia under the treaty.